Nardianian/csound-vst3/README.md

 write on the user's filesystem, load plugin opcodes, and execute system commands.

-CsoundVST's GUI does _not_ provide user-defined widgets for controlling the Csound orchestra.
+CsoundVST3's GUI does _not_ provide user-defined widgets for controlling the Csound orchestra.
 However, such controls can be implemented in the DAW using MIDI control change messages, or through Csound's network interfaces.
 All MIDI control change messages are automatically mapped to Csound k-rate control